pdimens/harpy/Modules/imputation.md

 order: 3
 ---

-# Impute Genotypes using Sequences
+# :icon-workflow: Impute Genotypes using Sequences

 ===  :icon-checklist: You will need
 - a tab-delimited parameter file